-The Genesis version has more muted colors, but has a similar tempo as the Dos-version and is in general better balanced for playability, and just as the SNES-version has sound as well.
-Both the SNES and the Genesis show also much better AI for your companion, to the point that he collects stuff you want rather than him.
+The Genesis version has more muted colors, but has a similar tempo as the Dos-version and is, in general, better balanced for playability, and just as the SNES-version has sound as well.
+Both the SNES and the Genesis show also much better AI for your companion.

-The one major drawback of the Genesis version is that you can’t exchange abilities with your partner, which makes the early game easier if you take the Scientist and use his medkit in the Dos- and SNES-version.
+The one major drawback of the Genesis version is that you can’t exchange abilities with your partner, which makes the early game easier in the DOS- and SNES-version if you take the Scientist as a companion and use his medkit.

-The European version of the Genesis Chaos Engine (both Genesis and SNES US-versions are called Soldiers of Fortune) is that it has three selectable difficulties, which is not in the US-version and neither in any other.
+The European version of the Genesis Chaos Engine (both Genesis and SNES US-versions are called Soldiers of Fortune) has three selectable difficulties, which is not in the US-version and neither in any other.